discourse/discourse-google-one-tap/README.md

 Again the caveate is that when using plugin client_id would be exposed to public (I don't think there is a way to hide it).
 However discourse no longer would need to know your client secret.

+## Account revoke

+Revoking is not possile from account prefernce.
+User can revoke directly from their google account: https://myaccount.google.com/permissions.

+## How to use:

+- Install like installing any other plugin: https://meta.discourse.org/t/install-plugins-in-discourse/19157
+- Make sure you have clinet_id for google oauth is set in site settings. (_if you are using Google Oauth this should be already defined).
+To know how to set it Refer to https://developers.google.com/identity/gsi/web/guides/get-google-api-clientid
+- Enable `google_one_tap` plguin in site settings

 ## Next Steps:

 - Getting inital review of the implementation so far.
 - Strat writing the tests.
 - Decide on what settings are needed.
 See [this](plugin.rb#24) for more details.
-- Decide on how to show the sign in/sign up iframe/popup.
-See [this](assets/javascripts/discourse/templates/components/login-buttons.hbs) for more details.
+- ~~Decide on how to show the sign in/sign up iframe/popup.
+See [this](assets/javascripts/discourse/templates/components/login-buttons.hbs) for more details.~~
-  - Cureently it shows on all pages.
+  - ~~Cureently it shows on all pages.~~
-  - How to probely show it on login modal.
+  - ~~How to probely show it on login modal.~~
 - Test/ensure user avatar is pulled from Google.
-- Test/ensure user can revoke connection.
+- ~~Test/ensure user can revoke connection.~~

 ## Refrences:
 - [Google One Tab Official](https://developers.google.com/identity/gsi/web/)